Best Time Management Books

 Eat That Frog!: 21 Great Ways to Stop Procrastinating and Get More Done in Less Time by Brian Tracy

-This book will teach you how to overcome procrastination, define your vision of success, and find purpose at work.
+This book teaches you to overcome procrastination, define your success vision, and discover purpose at work.
 Mark Twain once said, “Eat a live frog first thing in the morning, and nothing worse will happen to you the rest of the day.”

-Eating the frog means completing your most significant, most important task first thing in the morning, making the rest of your day a piece of cake.
-After all, this task is the one you’re most likely to procrastinate later on.
-By eating the frog and tackling your most challenging task head first, you’ll avoid hesitation and procrastination.
+Eating the frog means completing your most significant, important task first thing in the morning, making the rest of your day effortless.
+This task is typically the one you’re most likely to postpone.
+By tackling your most challenging task head-on, you’ll eliminate hesitation and procrastination.

-He teaches you how to gain clarity and know the purpose and potential impact of your work.
-One way to do this is to avoid vague tasks and be specific about what you want to achieve.
-Write down your specific goals, or else they’re nothing but a fantasy.
-Next, select the goal that will have the most significant impact on your life, and set a deadline for when you will accomplish it.
-Make a plan and take action every single day.
+He shows you how to gain clarity and understand your work’s purpose and potential impact.
+One approach involves avoiding vague tasks and specifying your desired achievements.
+Write down specific goals, or they remain mere fantasies.
+Next, select the goal that will most significantly impact your life, and establish a completion deadline.
+Create a plan and take daily action.

 How do you eat an elephant?
 One bite at a time.
-How do you achieve your goals?
+How do you achieve goals?
 One step at a time.
-This is the importance of making a plan.
-The hardest part of any task is just to get started!
-Once you begin, you will naturally gain motivation along the way.
+This illustrates planning’s importance.
+Getting started represents any task’s most difficult part!
+Once you begin, motivation naturally builds along the way.

 3. The 4-Hour Workweek: Escape 9-5, Live Anywhere, and Join the New Rich by Tim Ferriss